The "Hentai" Prince and the Stony Cat: Light novels

-The "Hentai" Prince and the Stony Cat. is a light novel series written by Sou Sagara, with illustrations by Kantoku.
-Media Factory published 13 volumes from October 25, 2010 to March 25, 2019.
+The "Hentai" Prince and the Stony Cat is a light novel series written by Sou Sagara, with illustrations by Kantoku.
+Media Factory published 13 volumes from October 25, 2010, to March 25, 2019.
 A drama CD was bundled with a special edition of the sixth light novel volume.

 Manga

 A manga adaptation, illustrated by Okomeken, was serialized in Media Factory's Monthly Comic Alive magazine from the June 2011 issue to the April 2018 issue.
-Media Factory published the series in eight tankōbon volumes from August 23, 2011 to March 23, 2018.
+Media Factory published the series in eight tankōbon volumes from August 23, 2011, to March 23, 2018.
 It was licensed in English by Digital Manga, who released the first three volumes between October 2012 and October 2014.
 A spin-off manga titled Hentai Ōji to Warawanai Neko.
 Nya! (変態王子と笑わない猫。にゃ！), illustrated by Kashi, was released in a single volume on March 23, 2013.

 Anime

 A 12-episode anime television series adaptation produced by J.C.Staff, written by Michiko Itou, and directed by Yōhei Suzuki aired between April 13 and June 29, 2013.
-It was also simulcast by Crunchyroll.
 The opening theme is "Fantastic Future" by Yukari Tamura and the ending theme is "Baby Sweet Berry Love" by Yui Ogura.

+The series was simulcast by Crunchyroll.
 The anime is licensed by Sentai Filmworks in North America, and it was released digitally and on home video on June 3, 2014.
+After the acquisition of Crunchyroll by Sony Pictures Television, The "Hentai" Prince and the Stony Cat, among several Sentai Filmworks titles, was dropped from the Crunchyroll streaming service on March 31, 2022.